se-edu/learningresources/contents/javascript/Javascript-modules.md

 A more in-depth explanation of CommonJS can be found in the [Modules chapter of NodeJS API documentation](https://nodejs.org/docs/latest/api/modules.html).

-### Module Pattern
+### Module Pattern via Namespaces

-Using a technique in JavaScript called _[IIFE (Immediately Invoked Function Expression)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)_, JavaScript developers can create module by wrapping their code in an IIFE.
+Using a technique in JavaScript called _[IIFE (Immediately Invoked Function Expression)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)_, JavaScript developers can create a namespace by wrapping their code in an IIFE.

 <box>